learn-co-students/rails-sidekiq-readme-v-000/README.md

 And that's it.
 We're now set up to run the file upload in a background worker.

-To see it in action, run your Rails server (don't forget to restart) in one tab, and open a new Terminal tab to run Sidekiq with this command:
+To see it in action, you'll first need to start Redis: `redis-server` (on OS X you can also follow the instructions that `brew info redis` prints to start Redis automatically using launchctl.)
+Then run your Rails server (don't forget to restart) in one tab, and open a new Terminal tab to run Sidekiq with this
+command:

 `bundle exec sidekiq`